 One thing you want to make sure you do is to be consistent with the angle between each rack.
 This is important so that you have an even spread of shells in the air.
 If you are limited to a really small area or you have one or two racks only (racks are generally fanned in groups of three to five), then another option available to you is to angle the guns within the racks.
 In other words, the rack is cleated strait up, and the guns are angled inside the racks themselves.
 This will provide a much smaller spread of the shells.
 A good point to remember when cleating the finale racks, is to make sure the base of the racks are all touching.
 This provides the most stability and the most spread for the given angle.
 The only two exceptions to the angled finale racks rule is if you have only bare minimum clearance to the audience, or you have multiple positions which are spread out from one another.
 The finale racks in a multiple aerial position shoot could have it's racks cleated strait up, since you will already have a spread due to the positions being distant from one another (although angling the guns still improves the look).
-Watch a video explanation of how to cleat finale racks.
+Make sure you learn how to cleat fireworks finale racks.

 How do I load finale chains?

 A finale chain is defined as being a chain of shells (usually 5) which are quick matched together.
 These shells are made to function simultaneously during the finale via the quick match leads.
 These shells are loaded in the same manner as a single shot with a couple minor differences.